preciofishbone/OmniaDocsG2/blocks/task-rollup/index.rst

 Task rollup
 ===========================================

 This block can be used to show tasks assigned to the logged in user.
-Tasks from team sites will always be shown.
+Tasks from teamsites will always be shown.
 Tasks from Planner can also be added, if setup in Omnia.

 **Note!** In Omnia on-prem, only SharePoint tasks are supported (Planner tasks are not supported).